mvolkmann/blog/src/lua.md

 when calling functions of a module, can you separate the module name from the function name with either a period or a colon?

-A module is a collection of variables and functions

 are there linters in code formatters for Lua?

-does the print function take multiple arguments?

-The Roblox game uses a variant of Lua called Luau.
-How does that differ?

-say that one reason to learn lua is that it can be used as the scripting language for neovim.

-Lua has an interpreter and a virtual machine
-The interpreter is written in C and produces bytecode that runs in the virtual machine.
-Compiling to bytecode can be done at runtime or ahead of time.

 learn about metamethods and metatables.

-Lua is free and open sources under the MIT license.

-pros of lua

-- easy application integration
-- Simple syntax with only 21 keywords
-- Dynamic variables that do not require specifying types cons of Lua
-- Limited support for error handling
-- Limited support for pattern matching